 Gottschalk and Moore assembled a small team, including cinematographer Meredith Nicholson, optical engineer Walter Wallin and optics manufacturing company owner William Mann, in order to manufacture a prismatic [rather than the then-favored cylindrical] anamorphic projection attachment [Super Panatar], which made it possible to change the aspect ratio of the projected image during projection from 1.33:1 to 2.66:1.
 Panavision lenses ultimately replaced the lenses originally produced for the CinemaScope process by Bausch & Lomb.

-After the financial disaster of 'Mutiny of the Bounty', MGM sold it's camera department to Panavision.
+After the financial disaster of 'Mutiny on the Bounty' [1960-61], MGM sold it's camera department to Panavision.
 The company now owned cameras and started modifying them.

 In 1965, Panavision Inc. was sold to producer Sy Weintraub [president of Banner Productions Inc.].
 The deal involved a cash payment of $3,600,000.
 Gottschalk remained president and Weintraub became chairman of the board.